Goofy Sorcerer pitch: Sorcerer: King of Games

 Humanity loss: Cheating, betraying friends, being mean

 Humanity 0: Turn into Kaiba circa episode 1, a selfish jerk who'd put an old man in a hospital to get a rare card.
-Naturally you can keep playing at 0 Humanity.
+Naturally you can keep playing at 0 Humanity, but you're subject to sorcerous rituals, the GM can hose you with karmic retribution, and, if you're using a Millennium Artifact, you turn into the demon of the artifact.

 Lore: Insight into the heart of the cards and the game's ancient origins in Egypt and Atlantis